 The University of South Florida is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award degrees at the baccalaureate, master’s, specialist and doctoral levels, including the Doctor of Medicine.
 USF has created USF Health as an enterprise dedicated to making life better by improving health in the wider environment, in communities and for individuals.
 USF Health has, as its core, four colleges: Public Health, Pharmacy, Nursing and Medicine.
 It also has a School of Physical Therapy and a School of Biomedical Sciences, as well as the health care delivered by its clinicians.
 Originally founded as the USF Medical Center in 1971, its name was changed to USF Health to reflect its collaborative focus on the full continuum of health.

 The College of Public Health at USF is one of four colleges comprising the growing USF Health.
 Established in 1984, the USF COPH is accredited by the Council on Education for Public Health and offers master’s (MPH, MSPH and MHA) and doctoral (PhD, DrPH) degrees, along with Florida’s first bachelor’s degree in public health.
-COPH has five main departments: Community and Family Health, Global Health, Health Policy and Management, Environmental and Occupational Health, and Epidemiology and Biostatistics.
-The College of Public Health has an active research program, with an increase in sponsored research dollars from $1 million in 1990-91 to approximately $25 million in 2013-14.
-Ranked by U.S. News & World Report in 2011 at No. 21, a report released in March 2015 ranked the college at No. 16 among accredited public health schools and colleges.
+The College of Public Health has an active research program, with an increase in sponsored research dollars from $1 million in 1990-91 to approximately $17 million in 2019-20.
+The USF College of Public Health was ranked by U.S. News & World Report in 2019 at No. 16 among accredited public health schools and colleges.